 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

-According to the latest stock assessment by CEFAS 2017, lobster populations are classed as moderate, being heathier in Cornish waters than in many other areas of the UK but stocks are below maximum sustainable levels and fishing effort is higher than optimum, but below maximum reference point.
+According to the latest stock assessment by CEFAS 2019, lobster populations are classed as moderate, being heathier in Cornish waters than in many other areas of the UK but stocks are below optimal levels (maximum sustainable yeild) and fishing effort is higher than optimum, but below maximum reference point.
 The main fishing method; potting, is fortunately very selective and has low impact on the environment and fishing pressure has remained stable or decreasing over past 3 years.
 Continued efforts by the National Lobster Hatchery Padstow has seen a big increase in the numbers of hatchery raised juvenile lobsters being released into Cornwalls coastal waters, accurate assessment of the effectiveness of this work is hard to carry out but it is hoped that DNA sampling could provide the answer in years to come.

 Lobsters are mainly caught in rocky areas and on the edges of rocky reefs and the majority are caught in pots although occasionally they are caught in gill nets and trawls.
 There are several different designs of crab and lobster pots that are used by Cornish fishermen.
 Traditional inkwell pots were originally constructed from willow withy’s but nowadays pots are constructed from steel and nylon net with plastic fittings.
 All are baited traps that allow crabs in but prevent them from easily escaping.
 Pots are dropped down to the seabed and are left for several hours or days before being retrieved.
 Any undersized crustaceans can be returned unharmed and in Cornwall there is little impact on the seabed on which the pots are deployed.